xrisk/dot/README.md

 * vim-commentary - why is this not upstreamed?
 * YouCompleteMe - works well without config (seriously, I don't have the time to set up 50 LSPs)

+Full config at `~/.config/nvim/init.vim`.

 fave fonts
 ==========

 * SF Pro / Mono
+* Inter
 * Baskerville (great for academic writing)
 * Source Code Pro
 * Helvetica (old but golde)
 * Inconsolata

+more stuff in my Brewfile